Free Pattern: Cozy Mittens You’ll Love to Knit

 Cuff:

-Cast on 24 stitches and work in a K2P2 rib for 20 rounds.
+Cast on 24 stitches and then work in a K2P2 rib for 20 rounds.
 Continue to Hand (Left) or Hand (Right).

 Hand (Left):